February 18, 2014

 Table 1 shows how the components of power costs changed between 2006 and 2012.
 Except for light vehicle, all cost categories increased.
 Between 2006 and 2012, machine hire costs increased by $4 per acre, utility costs increased by $2 per acre, machinery repairs increased by $9 per acre, fuel and oil increased by $8 per acre, and machinery depreciation increased by $34 per acre.
 By far, the cost with the largest increase was depreciation, accounting for 60% of the $57 power cost increase between 2006 and 2012.

 The increase in machinery purchases is fundamentally related to higher capital purchases, which on grain farms are predominately machinery purchases.
 In the early 2000s, capital purchases averaged near $40 per acre.
-In 2011 and 2012, capital purchases averaged over $100 per acre (see the farmdoc Daily post Planning for a Lower Revenue 2013).
+In 2011 and 2012, capital purchases averaged over $100 per acre (see farmdoc daily January 31, 2014).

 A number of factors may have attributed to the increase in capital expenditures.
 Global Positioning System and variable rate technologies were introduced in recent years, likely leading to purchases of new equipment.
 Equipment prices also rose dramatically during the past six years.
 While these were important factors, likely the most important factor was higher commodity prices.
 Since 2006, commodity prices increased from 1975-2005 levels, with particularly high commodity prices occurring between 2010 and 2012.
 These higher prices then resulted in higher incomes, with higher incomes providing funds for machinery purchases.
 Moreover, there was a desire to shelter income from taxes, leading to machinery purchases because the purchase price of equipment could provide large amounts of taxable income reduction through accelerated depreciation methods and section 179 expensing.